EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this taks on WIN1.

 1. Open **Terminal**.
-1. In Terminal, ensure **PowerShell** is shown at the top.
-Sign in to Microsoft Teams.
+1. In Terminal, sign in to Microsoft Teams.

     ````powershell
     Connect-MicrosoftTeams